mmtrabya/Transportation_System_SDV/README.md

   - Displays important indicators such as **speed**, **distance**, **detection confidence**, and **system health**.
   - Runs **locally** — no internet, cloud, or database dependency.
   - Serves as a **monitoring and analysis tool** for debugging and demonstration.
+- 📱 Mobile App Development
+  - Developed using Flutter and Dart for cross-platform deployment (Android, iOS, Web, Windows, Linux, macOS).
+  - Designed for residents of Smart Cities to book, manage, and monitor Software-Defined Vehicles (SDVs).
+  - Features interactive UI with Lottie animations and a custom splash screen for a seamless user experience.
+  - Integrates with backend APIs for SDV availability, status tracking, and trip history visualization.

+---

+© 2025 Mohammed Tarabay — Developed as part of the Smart Transportation System (SDV) Project.
+All rights reserved.